How To Reduce Taxable Income Legally

 - Deductible half: $7,650 → saves $7,650 × 22% = $1,683 in income taxes

-Qualified Business Income (QBI) Deduction (Sec.
-199A):
+Qualified Business Income (QBI) Deduction — Section 199A

 - QBI deduction: up to $20,000

-- Tax savings at 22%: $4,400/year
+- Federal tax savings at 22%: $4,400/year

-Home Office Deduction:
+Home Office Deduction

-- Employee contributions: up to $23,500 (same as regular 401k)
+- Employee contributions: up to $23,500 (same as employer plan)

-A self-employed worker earning $150,000 can potentially contribute $70,000 to a Solo 401(k) — reducing their taxable income by nearly half.
+A self-employed worker earning $150,000 can potentially contribute $70,000 to a Solo 401(k) — reducing taxable income by nearly half in a single year.

 Strategy 5: Tax Credits That Directly Reduce Your Bill

-Child Tax Credit (2026):
+Child Tax Credit (2026)

 - $2,000 per qualifying child under 17

-- Partially refundable (up to $1,700 per child) for lower earners
+- Partially refundable up to $1,700 per child for lower earners

-- Phases out above $200,000 (single) / $400,000 (married)
+- Phases out above $200,000 (single) / $400,000 (married filing jointly)

-Earned Income Tax Credit (EITC):
+Earned Income Tax Credit (EITC)

-- $632 (no children)
+- $632 (no qualifying children)

-- $4,213 (one child)
+- $4,213 (one qualifying child)

-- $6,960 (two children)
+- $6,960 (two qualifying children)

-- $7,830 (three or more children)
+- $7,830 (three or more qualifying children)

-Saver's Credit:
+Saver's Credit

 Up to $1,000 (single) or $2,000 (married) credit for retirement contributions.
-Available for lower-income workers who contribute to a 401(k), IRA, or other retirement account:
+Available to lower-income workers who contribute to a 401(k), IRA, or similar account:

-- 50% credit: AGI up to $23,000 (single) / $46,000 (MFJ)
+- 50% credit rate: AGI up to $23,000 (single) / $46,000 (married)

-- 20% credit: up to $25,000 (single) / $50,000 (MFJ)
+- 20% credit rate: up to $25,000 (single) / $50,000 (married)

-- 10% credit: up to $38,250 (single) / $76,500 (MFJ)
+- 10% credit rate: up to $38,250 (single) / $76,500 (married)

-Energy Efficient Home Improvement Credit:
+Energy Efficient Home Improvement Credit

 Tip

-Maxing 401(k) ($23,500) + HSA ($4,300) in 2026 reduces taxable income by $27,800.
-At a combined 27% rate (22% federal + 5% state), this saves $7,506/year in taxes — enough to fund a Roth IRA and still have money left over.
+Maxing a traditional 401(k) ($23,500) + HSA ($4,300) in 2026 reduces taxable income by $27,800.
+At a combined 27% rate (22% federal + 5% state), that's $7,506 in annual tax savings — enough to fully fund a Roth IRA and still have cash left over.

 Frequently Asked Questions